Badlands and Black Hills Photography Workshop

 Maximum number of participants: 10

-Activity level: While most of the shooting locations are near parking lots, we may hike up to 3 miles round trip over moderate hilly terrain at a leisurely pace.
-For those that don’t want to hike, there are photo opportunities near the cars that you can take advantage of until the group returns.
+Activity level: Most shooting areas are close to parking lots, but we may hike up to 3 miles round trip on moderate terrain at a comfortable pace.
+If you prefer not to hike, there are often good compositions near the vehicles.

 What’s included in the workshop fee: Quality small group and one-on-one instruction.
 Conference room for classroom time.
 Fun!

-What’s not included in the workshop fee: Transportation to Grand Marais and photography locations.
-Carpooling is highly recommended.
+What’s not included in the workshop fee: Transportation to the destination city and photography locations.
+Carpooling is encouraged.
 Lodging.
 Meals and drinks.
 Park permits.

 Workshop Dates: October 7-11, 2026